Pruning for Maximize Impact Sermon

 A Season of Pruning

 Jesus said that bearing good fruit means that you understand about pruning, or cutting back.
-A vineyard owner told me that one of the hardest things to get new laborers to understand is pruning.
+A vineyard owner told me that pruning is one of the hardest things to get new laborers to understand.
 You essentially take away 90% of the foliage and branches that had grown the previous year.
 There is even a process called culling where you cut off a lot of perfectly good grape clusters at a certain stage.

 But it has to be done for a variety of reasons.
 The vines only have so much energy, the grapes won’t ripen properly if there are too many, so you have to concentrate the energy into the grapes, closest to the vine, and cut the rest away.
 The plant has the energy to produce high-quality flavor-packed fruit when you do this.